 (3 Overtalk [s] means the duration in seconds by which the two sentences in the sound item uttered by different talkers are overlapping.
 A negative number means that there is a corresponding pause between the two sentences.

-(4 Editor’s note: The talker positions are part of the scene definition of the different categories.
+The talker positions are part of the scene definition of the different categories.
+They are defined in the Characterization Processing Plan and the corresponding processing scripts.
 They should be chosen in a way from the available set of SRIRs for the used room making sure that there is a good coverage of different possible positions.
 Different selections should be made for the different listener panels.

 Experiment P800-9: 1-2 Objects

 Tables F.9.1 to F.9.5 show conditions to be used for this experiment, list of preliminaries, full list of conditions, and definition of Speech categories, and Speech with bacground and Music and mixed content categories, respectively.